 When managing a loved one’s estate, waiting for probate to conclude can be a lengthy and financially stressful process.
-An inheritance advance, often referred to as a probate loan or probate cash advance, offers heirs and beneficiaries the ability to access a portion of their inheritance upfront.
+An inheritance advance, often referred to as a probate advance or probate cash advance, offers heirs and beneficiaries the ability to access a portion of their inheritance upfront.
 While this solution provides immediate relief, it’s important to weigh the benefits and drawbacks before making a decision.

 Below, we’ve outlined the pros and cons of inheritance advances to help you determine if it’s the right choice for you.